 Just Very Simple Radio Button

 Simplest and the exact definition of a radio button, this example is the most basic yet effective of the lot.
 The signature buttons are displayed all unselected to start with.
 And when the users click on one option, the animated slide button appears changing its location whenever a new option is clicked on.
-Created using the simplest and clean HTML as well as CSS structure, get started with the basics by copying the code for yourself right away.
+Created using the simplest and clean HTML and CSS structure, get started with the basics by copying the code for yourself right away.

 Google Dots Radio Button